mmoya26/dollarguard/README.md

 - Add fourth monthly stat card for which expense has the highest dollar amount
 - Remove specific expense
 - Edit specific expense
+- Look into moving validations of params to their on validator constraint

 # Design todos
 - Design how expenses and percentage overview sections will look when there are 0 expenses